BethanyG/python-lab/labs/lab2.md

 # Practical Python

-In this lab we're going to learn some fundamental Python.
+In this lab we're going to learn some general Python, then we'll apply it to Turtle Graphics to draw complex pictures.

 # Data Types